SvenHaedrich/m122_keyboard/README.md

-# kicad_m122
+# m122_keyboard
-KiCad project for a IBM M122 keyboard controller
+Project for a IBM M122 keyboard controller

 This is a PCB that replaces the original part from IBM.

 It features an nRF52840 microcontroller and allows to use the keyboard via USB connector, or via Bluetooth.

+The firmware is based on the [ZMK](https://github.com/zmkfirmware) project.

 ## Parts